 Charcoal is a good absorbent.
 Therefore, it is used for removing moisture in the laboratory.

 The charcoal is a high surface area compound.
 Charcoal bears a high number of pores in it.
 Therefore, it is called a porous compound.
-The combination of high surface and a high number of pores enhances the contamination on it.
+The combination of a high surface and a high number of pores enhances the contamination on it.
 Incidental contacts of dust and soil contaminate the quality of charcoal.
 Therefore, we need to take precautions while storing.

-The charcoal powder (amorphous) is black in colour.
+The charcoal powder (amorphous) is black.

 Charcoal is a black solid-state molecule that consists of carbon, hydrogen, and oxygen.

 The charcoal is used for the following purposes: